Millangoda Raja: History

-Raja was captured at Nawagaththegama jungles in Anamaduwa, Puttalam District in 1945 when he was a calf elephant around the age of 3-4 years.
-In Raja's herd nineteen elephants were captured, 15 of them were sold in Anamaduwa Wev Pitiya.
-Thereafter he was owned by M. R. A. Millangoda Appuhamy of Molagoda, Kegalle.
-Appuhamy brought five six-foot tall, eight year old small elephants, out of which, one was left where the small elephant was Millangoda Raja.
+Raja was captured at a jungle in Nawagaththegama, Anamaduwa, Puttalam District in 1945 when he was six or seven years old.
+In Raja's herd, nineteen elephants were captured, 15 of them were sold in Anamaduwa Wev Pitiya.
+Thereafter, he was owned by M. R. A. Millangoda Appuhamy of Molagoda, Kegalle, who owned five six-foot tall, eight year old small elephants, including Millangoda Raja.

-The height of the Millangoda Raja is about 9 feet.
-The tusks are 7 feet 6 inches long.
-According to the owner, he was gigantic and majestic in appearance had never been aggressive except during must season.
-The tusker was known to had a fond of eating jaggery and toffees.
+Millangoda Raja stood about 9 feet.
+His tusks were 7 feet 6 inches long.
+According to the owner, he was gigantic and majestic in appearance and had reportedly never been aggressive except during musth.
+The tusker was known to have had a fondness for eating jaggery and toffees.
 Two mahouts have taken care of Raja.

 Perahera procession

 Millangoda Raja has participated in the Esala Perahera in Kandy for about 40 years.
 Raja first participated in the Perahera of the Maha Vishnu Devalaya in Kandy.
 Thereafter he has participated in the Esala Perahera as an elephant in the trunk of the elephant carrying the casket.
 Raja had the opportunity to carry the casket of the Tooth for about 10-12 years.
 After the death of the Raja elephant in Kandy, the Millangoda Raja got that opportunity.
 Raja last visited the Perahera procession in 2008.